KristenPire/coinbase-commerce-go/README.md

 ## Documentation

-For more details visit [Coinbase API docs](https://commerce.coinbase.com/docs/api/).
+For more details visit [Coinbase API docs](https://commerce.coinbase.com/docs/api/). and [GoDoc](https://godoc.org/github.com/KristenPire/coinbase-commerce-go)

 To start using library, you need to register on [Commerce SignUp](https://commerce.coinbase.com/signup).
 And get your ``API_KEY`` from user settings.